Uncensorable Internet from the Stratosphere

 Blimps carry magnetometers and hyperspectral cameras alongside communication equipment.
 Persistent coverage reveals geological features invisible to satellites.

-The network IS the survey platform.
 A blimp loitering over a survey area for months provides continuous data collection impossible with aircraft or satellite.

 Each milestone is funded independently through Bitcoin.
 Deliver, prove, then scale.

 Bitcoin is borderless, permissionless, and unstoppable.
 Just like the network we're building.
-Every satoshi funds freedom of communication.